NEW TRENDS IN EXHIBITION LAYOUTS

 This is an example that I have prepared for County Gate.

 Such shows can be easily initiated manually.
-At County Gate, we are looking into the possibility of using our Railroad and Co software to initiate them at the correct moments of the operating sequence.
+At County Gate, our Railroad and Co software initiates them at the correct moments of the operating sequence.

 This is an example